wp-statistics/wp-statistics/readme.txt

 Important: with this update, Opt-out feature is removed.

 == Changelog ==
+= dev-master =
+* Added WP-Statistics shortcode in the TinyMCE editor. you can use the shortcode easily in the posts and pages.
+* Supported referrers to WP-Statistics shortcode attributes. e.g. `[wpstatistics stat=referrer time=today top=10]`
+* Removed the Browscap library and we used a new library called  the [WhichBrowser](https://whichbrowser.net/) and [CrawlerDetect](https://crawlerdetect.io/).
+These libraries give us more help in identifying user agents.
+* Improvement the Datepicker in the WP-Statistics pages, supported WordPress custom date format.
+* Improvement the pagination class.
+* Disable the option menu when the current user doesn't access.

 = 12.4.3 =
 * Disabled the welcome page and Travod widget.